Patatas Bravas

 Notes

-Vinagre de Jerez provides the necessary woody, complex acid to cut through the fried potatoes.
-If it is absolutely unavailable, a high-quality red wine vinegar will work in a pinch, but never use balsamic or standard white vinegar here.
+If you absolutely cannot find sherry vinegar, a high-quality red wine vinegar will survive in a pinch, but never use balsamic or standard white vinegar.

 From Cook Spanish Tapas at Home.